jstepien/skrot/benchmark/README.md

 To run code in this directory you'll need Ruby and [Bundler][b].
 [R][r] will be used to obtain some summary statistics.

-    bundle && make
+    bundle && bundle exec make

-All results below were obtained on a glacial age Core 2 Duo running at 2.1GHz.
+All results below were obtained on an i5-4200U CPU.
-On an i7 CPU encoding and decoding is nearly twice faster.
+Time of encoding and decoding is given in milliseconds.

 ## The people benchmark